tomikasas/Projects/README.md

 # Data Analytics Projects by Tomas Grigaitis

 ## Introduction:
 This repository contains a collection of data analytics projects completed as part of my coursework at Turning College.
-The projects showcase my data analysis, visualization, and interpretation skills using various tools and techniques.
+The projects showcase my data analysis, visualization, and interpretation skills using various tools such as SQL, Microsoft Excel, Microsoft Power BI, etc.
+PS. in order to get the results for the projects SQL was implemented.
+You can find more details here:  [Codes](https://github.com/tomikasas/Codes)

 ## Table of Contents:
 1. [Excel skills](Excel/Excel%20knowledge%20(simple%20example).xlsx)